groq/groq-api-cookbook/replit-examples/text-to-sql-json-mode/README.md

 - `base_prompt.txt`

+A well-crafted system prompt is essential for building a functional Text-to-SQL application.
+Ours will serve 3 purposes:

+1. Provide the metadata schemas for our database tables
+2. Indicate any relevant context or tips for querying the DuckDB language or our database schema specifically
+3. Define our desired JSON output (note that to use JSON mode, we must include 'JSON' in the prompt)

 ## Functions

 - `chat_with_groq()`: Sends a prompt to the Groq API and returns the AI's response.
 - `execute_duckdb_query()`: Executes a SQL query on a DuckDB database and returns the result.
-- `get_json_output()`: Extracts and formats the SQL query or error message from the AI's response.
-- `get_reflection()`: Prompts the AI to correct an invalid response.
 - `get_summarization()`: Generates a prompt for the AI to summarize the data resulting from a SQL query.
-- `main()`: The main function of the application, which handles user input and controls the flow of the application.

 ## Usage

+You will need to store a valid Groq API Key as a secret to proceed with this example.
+You can generate one for free [here](https://console.groq.com/keys).

-You can [fork and run this application on Replit](https://replit.com/@GroqCloud/DuckDB-Text-to-SQL) or run it on the command line with `python main.py`
+You can [fork and run this application on Replit](https://replit.com/@GroqCloud/Building-a-Text-to-SQL-app-with-Groqs-JSON-mode) or run it on the command line with `python main.py`.

 ## Customizing with Your Own Data